* Images shown are of mature plants

 It's the Japanese Maple that stands the test of time.
 Dating back more than three hundred years, the Tamukeyama Japanese Maple has long perfected its tradition of spectacular beauty.
 A wonderful specimen, it's easy to grow in a variety of soil conditions in either full sun or part shade.
-And the relatively compact mature size of 8 feet makes the Tamukeyama a versatile tree suitable for a number of planting options.
 Growing wider than it does tall, the branches swoop down to form a dome filled with colorful foliage on display all four seasons.

 So, a sea of beauty awaits your landscape.
 Winning on all three counts, the well-defined leaves of the Tamukeyama are exceptional for their shape, texture and especially their color.
 The purplish-red foliage that emerges in the spring is accented by tiny crimson flowers that will draw admirers in for a closer look.
 Summer won't dampen the brilliant color that will last the length of the season.
 As autumn beckons, the leaves red hues deepen, illuminating the planting area with incredible fall color.

 But the best part is our Tamukeyama's strong beginnings.
 Because we've planted, grown and shipped our Japanese Maples with care, you get a healthy root system and a head start on growth, delivered directly to your door.

 Bring a centuries-old, award-winning tree into your design plans this year by ordering your own Tamukeyama Japanese Maple today!

 Planting & Care

 1. Planting: Start by selecting an area with well-drained soil and the proper sunlight for your Maple.
 In hotter climates, you'll want to select an area with some afternoon shade for your Japanese Maple.
 From there, dig the hole slightly larger than the root system of the plant - 2 to 3 times the width and just as deep as the root ball.